callstack-workshops/native-modules-new-arch/README.md

 # Exercise 01: Build a Math module with Turbo Modules

-> Stay on the `00-guidance` branch and complete the steps below in your own working tree.
-Each task has a collapsible **Solution** you can expand if you get stuck.
-The `01-turbo-module` branch shows the finished implementation as a read-only reference; do not check it out, just diff against it if you want to compare your final state.
+> Reset your working tree to the `scaffold-v1` tag (`git reset --hard scaffold-v1`) and complete the steps below in your own checkout.
+Each task has a collapsible **Show solution** you can expand if you get stuck.
+The completed reference code for this exercise lives on the `01-turbo-module` branch (the same branch this README is on); once you finish, run `git diff 01-turbo-module` to see how your final state compares.

 ## What you will build